brentp/bpbio/README.md

                    && kid.DP >= 12 && mom.DP >= 12 && dad.DP >= 12" \
    --trio "informative:kid.GQ > 20 && dad.GQ > 20 && mom.GQ > 20 && kid.alts == 1 && ((mom.alts == 1 && dad.alts == 0) || (mom.alts == 0 && dad.alts == 1))" \
    --trio "recessive:recessive_func(kid, mom, dad)"

+Note that `variexpr` does not give direct access to the genotypes, instead exposing `alts` where 0 is homozygous reference, 1 is heterozygous, 2 is homozygous alternate and -1 when the genotype is unknown.
+It is recommended to **decompose** a VCF before sending to `variexpr`

 ### Attributes